ivalaginja/2023-03-16_AdvancedGit_repo3_MPC/README.md

   - when you open the app for the first time it will prompt you to sign in - use your GitHub account for this, and the email you used to create your GitHub account

-3. Install conda:
-  - On **Windows**:
-    1. Go to the Miniconda website and install miniconda for Python 3.7 for your respective OS: https://docs.conda.io/en/latest/miniconda.html
-    2. Make sure to add Miniconda to your PATH during the installation, even if it is marked as not recommended.
-This is required so that Git Bash can recognise it (see next point).
-    3. Install Git Bash from here: https://gitforwindows.org/

-  - On **MacOS**/**Linux**:
-    1. Go to the Miniconda website and install miniconda for Python 3.7 for your respective OS: https://docs.conda.io/en/latest/miniconda.html